Kgaur431/Backend-Microservices/ProjectWorkflow.md

             21. we have added @AuthenticationPrincipal in the privateAbout() of AboutController. (read below:- before 20).
                             (wherever we write @AuthenticationPrincipal annotation in controller we will get the authentication object.)
                         21.1    we are getting the user object in the privateAbout() method (test:- if client pass token then we get the user object otherwise we get the null).
+            22. Testing:-  we are testing JwtService class.  (read readme.md file) 22.1    we need only JwtService class object in JwtServiceTest class. so we construct this only becoz we don't have any dependency so we don't need the dependency layer.
+                        22.2    we create this createJwt_works_with_username() in JwtServiceTest class. (read readme.md file) 22.3    we create this createJwt_throws_exception_when_token_is_null() in JwtServiceTest class. (read readme.md file)
+                                22.3.1  we handle the IllegalArgumentException in createJwt() method of JwtService class. after testing 22.3 method, that is called TDD.
+            23. Testing AuthToken layer
+                        23.1    we create the package called com.kartik.backend_microservices.security.authtoken_server_side in test folder.
+                        23.2    create AuthTokenServiceTest class in this package.
+                                23.2.1  added the annotation with text called @DataJpaTest in AuthTokenServiceTest class.
+                                23.2.2  we annotate the object of AuthTokenService class with @Autowired in AuthTokenServiceTest class.
+                                23.2.3  write the test case called createAuthToken_works_with_userentity() in AuthTokenServiceTest class.
+                                        (to create a token we need userEntity so if we want userEntity then it has to be actual userEntity that saved in userService. so we have to @Autowired the userService object in AuthTokenServiceTest class.)
+                                23.2.4  we @Autowired the userService object in AuthTokenServiceTest class. (while creating we added new annotation in CreateUserDto class.)
+                                23.2.5  we create the object using createUser() 23.3    we need the userRepo object to get the UserEntity object that required in createToken(). (there are other ways also to get the userEntity)
+                        23.4    we create the @BeforeEach to set up the serices that we injected in AuthTokenServiceTest class.